 Know Before You Go

 - The Whistler Village section of this tour can be done on foot.
 For the Creekside section, you can opt to take the bus, ride a bike or walk the valley trail, or drive and park in the Creekside underground parkade.
+Please be aware that this year (2022) there is construction happening at the base of the mountain, so some of your views might be hindered.
 Whistler Olympic Park in the Callaghan Valley, is open to the public in the winter months.
 Here you will have access to wonderful x-country ski and snowshoeing trails.
-For access, buy a trailpass at the entrance to the park ($29.50 + tax X-country trails or $16.50+tax snowshoe trails - prices per 2021/22 winter season)
+For access, you need to buy a trail pass at the entrance to the park.
+In the summer, it's usually open but this year (2022) it's closed due to construction projects unless you're on a guided sightseeing tour.

 - Don’t forget to bring your camera, a water bottle, and wet/warm weather gear; remember to pack out what you pack in.